appflower/appflower-docs/installation/2_0_install_requirements.md

 If there is a problem with your PHP configuration, the output of the command will give you hints on what to fix and how to fix it.
 You should also execute the checker from a browser and fix the issues it might discover.
 That's because PHP can have a distinct php.ini configuration file for these two environments, with different settings.

-NOTE: Don't forget to remove the file from your web root directory afterwards.
+NOTICE: : Don't forget to remove the file from your web root directory afterwards.

 ## Apache 2.x